Joesirven/tsa/journals/jose_sirven.md

 ## Aug 21
 We built the get and update endpoints.
 I felt a lot more confident understanding how FastAPI works high-level - how the queries and the routers interact with each other.

+## Aug 22
+Tamikia was driving and we built the authenticator token using JWTdown galvanize library.